blinkysc/winerosetta2/README.md

 ## Overview

-WineRosetta is a dynamic binary translator that targets specific problematic x86 instructions that cause issues when running World of Warcraft Classic through Wine on Apple Silicon Macs using Rosetta 2.
+WineRosetta2 is a dynamic binary translator that targets specific problematic x86 instructions that cause issues when running World of Warcraft Classic through Wine on Apple Silicon Macs using Rosetta 2.
 It primarily fixes:

 - `ARPL` (Adjust RPL Field of Selector) - replaces with NOPs
 - `FCOMP` instructions - replaces with compatible alternatives